BlockstreamResearch/bip-frost-dkg/README.md

 We expect ChillDKG to provide the following informal security goals when it is used to setup keys for the FROST threshold signature scheme.
 (See TODO for a more formal treatment.)

-If a run of the DKG protocol returns an output to an (honest) signer, then we say that this signer *deems the protocol run successful*.
+If a session of the DKG protocol returns an output to an (honest) signer, then we say that this signer *deems the protocol session successful*.
-In that case, the output returned by the protocol run to the signer is a tuple consisting of a *secret share* (individual to the signer), the *shared public key* (common to all signers), a list of n *individual public keys* for partial signature verification (common to all signers), and a *success certificate* (common to all signers).
+In that case, the output returned by the protocol session to the signer is a tuple consisting of a *secret share* (individual to the signer), the *shared public key* (common to all signers), a list of n *individual public keys* for partial signature verification (common to all signers), and a *success certificate* (common to all signers).

-If a signer deems a protocol run successful, then this signer is assured that:
+If a signer deems a protocol session successful, then this signer is assured that:
  - A coalition of a malicious coordinator and at most `t - 1` malicious signers cannot forge signatures under that shared public key.
 (Unforgeability)
- - All (honest) signers who deem the protocol run successful will have correct and consistent protocol outputs.
+ - All (honest) signers who deem the protocol session successful will have correct and consistent protocol outputs.
    In particular, they agree on the shared public key, the list of individual public keys and the success certificate.
    Moreover, any `t` of them have secret shares which are, in principle, sufficient to reconstruct the secret key corresponding to the shared public key.
-   This means that any `t` of have all the necessary inputs to run a successful FROST signing sessions that produce signatures valid under the shared public key.
+   This means that any `t` of have all the necessary inputs to session a successful FROST signing sessions that produce signatures valid under the shared public key.
  - The success certificate will, when presented to any other (honest) signer, convince that other signer to deem the protocol successful.

-We stress that the mere fact one signer deems a protocol run successful does not imply that other signers deem it successful yet.
+We stress that the mere fact one signer deems a protocol session successful does not imply that other signers deem it successful yet.
 That is exactly why the success certificate is necessary:
-If some signers have deemed the protocol not successful, but others have not (yet) and thus are stuck in the protocol run, e.g., due to failing network links or invalid messages sent by malicious signers, the successful signers can eventually make the stuck signers unstuck by presenting them a success certificate.
+If some signers have deemed the protocol not successful, but others have not (yet) and thus are stuck in the protocol session, e.g., due to failing network links or invalid messages sent by malicious signers, the successful signers can eventually make the stuck signers unstuck by presenting them a success certificate.